 Pin diameter is contingent upon sleeve diameter; a 5.5mm sleeve will have either a 2.5mm or 2.1mm pin.
 Unfortunately, this means that a plug designed for a 2.5mm pin will fit in a 2.1mm jack, but that the connection will be, at best, intermittent.
 3.5mm sleeve plugs usually mate to a jack with a 1.3mm pin.

 Polarity is the final aspect to consider; most often, the sleeve will be considered 0V and the tip will be a positive voltage relative to the sleeve.
 Many devices will have a small diagram indicating the polarity expected by the device; care should be taken to adhere to this, as an improper power supply may damage the device.

 Plugs of both sleeve sizes are usually 9.5mm long, but longer and shorter ones do exist.
-All SparkFun products use a positive polarity 5.5mm sleeve and a 2.1mm pin; we recommend sticking to that standard where possible, as it seems to be the most common flavor found in the wild.
+All SparkFun products use a negative 5.5mm sleeve and a positive 2.1mm pin; we recommend sticking to that standard where possible, as it seems to be the most common flavor found in the wild.

 As with the Molex connector, this is a case where a generalized component name has come to be synonymous with a single, particular item.
 IEC connector usually refers to the power supply inlet which is commonly seen on desktop PC power supplies.
 Strictly speaking, that's an IEC 60320-1 C13 (female) and C14 (male) connector.